 \section{Introduction}

-Voronoi introduced several decompositions of the cone of positive definite quadratic forms.
+Voronoi introduced several {polyhedral} decompositions of the cone of positive definite quadratic forms {that are invariant under the action of the general linear group over the integers}.
 The decomposition \cite{VoronoiI} uses perfect forms while the decomposition \cite{VoronoiII} uses Delaunay polytopes.
 See \cite{AchillBook} for an overview of such decompositions.

-Let $A\in\cS^d_{>0}$ be a positive definite quadratic form on $\R^d$.
-A lattice polytope $P\subset\R^d$ is called a \emph{Delaunay polytope} if there is some $c\in\R^d$ and $r>0$ such that $A[x-c]\geq r$ for all $x\in\Z^d$ with equality if and only if $x$ is a vertex of $P$.
-The set $\Del(A)$ of all Delaunay polytopes is the \emph{Delaunay subdivision} associated to $A$.
+Let $A\in\cS^n_{>0}$ be a positive definite quadratic form on $\R^n$. {A polytope $P\subset\R^n$ with vertices in $\Z^n$} is called a \emph{Delaunay polytope} if there is some $c\in\R^n$ and $r>0$ such that for all $x\in\Z^n$ with equality if and only if $x$ is a vertex of $P$. {It follows from the definition that if $P$ is a Delaunay polytope and $x\in\Z^n$, then $x+P$ is also a Delaunay polytope.} The set $\Del(A)$ of all Delaunay polytopes is the \emph{Delaunay subdivision} associated to $A$.
 The \emph{secondary cone} of a Delaunay subdivision $\cD$ is also known as \emph{$L$-type domain}.
-The secondary cone $\Delta(A)$ of $A\in\cS^d_{>0}$ is defined to be $\Delta(\Del(A))$.
-Voronoi's second reduction theory \cite{VoronoiII} states that the set of all secondary cones is a polyhedral subdivision of the cone $\cS^d_{>0}$ of positive definite symmetric matrices on which the group $\GL_d(\Z)$ acts by conjugation.
-For any fixed $d$ this group action has only finitely many orbits.
+The secondary cone $\Delta(A)$ of $A\in\cS^n_{>0}$ is defined to be $\Delta(\Del(A))$.
+Voronoi's second reduction theory \cite{VoronoiII} states that the set of all secondary cones is {an open} polyhedral subdivision of the cone $\cS^n_{>0}$ of positive definite symmetric matrices on which the group $\GL_n(\Z)$ acts by conjugation.
+For any fixed $n$ this group action has only finitely many orbits.
 The \emph{iso-edge domain}, or \emph{$C$-type domain}\footnote{The terminology ``$C$-type'' comes from ``$L$-type'' introduced by Voronoi.
-The Cyrillic letter $C$ is pronounced like the Latin letter $S$ and refers to ``skeleton'', that is the graph determined by the edges of the Delaunay subdivision.}, introduced in \cite{InitialCtypeRyshkovBaranovskii} is a coarser subdivision of $\cS^d_{>0}$: The iso-edge domain of a Delaunay subdivision $\cD$ is defined as
+The Cyrillic letter $C$ is pronounced like the Latin letter $S$ and refers to ``skeleton'', that is the graph determined by the edges of the Delaunay subdivision.}, introduced in \cite{InitialCtypeRyshkovBaranovskii} is a coarser subdivision of $\cS^n_{>0}$: The iso-edge domain of a Delaunay subdivision $\cD$ is defined as